Computer Science Grade 8 Unit #1 Notes Q/A

 Server and Clients

-In a computer network different computer perform different functions.
-According to their functions computers can be classified as clients and servers.
+In a computer network, different computers perform different functions.
+According to their functions, computers can be classified as clients and servers.

 Ans.
 A server is a powerful computer that facilitates other computers by providing services.
 These services may include

 - Processing Data

 Ans.
 The client is a less powerful computer as compared to the server.
 It can get files and information from the server computer.